 The Life’s Haven experience

-At Aegis on Madison, located in Seattle, the Life’s Haven space reflects the elements of nature to enhance the calming effect.
-The walls are painted with the warming images of delicate birds, leaves, fruits dangling from branches and delightful white flowers coming into bloom.
-Meanwhile, calming music produces tender music marked by the mellow, pretty sounds of harp strings, and light aromas stimulate the senses in an amiable, subtle way.
+Life’s Havens can reflect the elements of nature to enhance the calming effect.
+The walls may be painted with warming images of delicate birds, leaves, fruits dangling from branches and delightful white flowers coming into bloom.
+Meanwhile, calming music and light aromas stimulate the senses in an amiable, subtle way.

-Westward in Redmond, Washington, Aegis at Marymoor has recently installed a brand new Life’s Haven room.
-This engaging space is designed to resemble the quaint porch of a cabin.
-Features such as pine cones, a fishing net, a paddle, barrels and a gently lit lantern add to the soothing, multi-sensory effect of the Snoezelen room.
+Another Life’s Haven is designed to resemble the quaint porch of a cabin.
+Features such as pine cones, a fishing net, a paddle, barrels and a gently lit faux lantern add to the soothing, multi-sensory effect of the Snoezelen room.
 A guitar (for auditory stimulation) rests against the wall, which is painted to depict a delightful outdoor scenery filled with fruit trees and other lush greenery.
 There’s also a chess game laid out for seniors to play and interact with each other in a little friendly competition.

 Methodology behind the Snoezelen room